Gradient

 Early UI/UX Development

-Created very early wireframes to explore and define the unit’s touchscreen interface, which helped inform the layout, interactions, and structure of the final UI.
+In addition to the physical design, I had the opportunity to design and build the unit’s UI from the ground up.
+I created early wireframes to explore and define the touchscreen interface, which helped shape the layout, interactions, and overall structure of the final experience.

 Final UI Design